-3> consider the target candidate cell within the stored condRRCReconfig, associated to that condReconfigId, as a triggered cell;
+4> consider the target candidate cell within the stored condRRCReconfig, associated to that condReconfigId, as a triggered cell;

+4> initiate the conditional reconfiguration execution, as specified in 5.3.5.13.5;

+2> else:

+3> if event(s) associated to all measId(s) indicated in the condExecutionCond and condExecutionCondPSCell within condTriggerConfig for a target candidate cell within the stored condRRCReconfig are fulfilled:

+4> consider the target candidate PCell within the stored condRRCReconfig, associated to that condReconfigId, as a triggered PCell;

+4> consider the target candidate PSCell within the stored condRRCReconfig, associated to that condReconfigId, as a triggered PSCell;

-3> initiate the conditional reconfiguration execution, as specified in 5.3.5.13.5;
+4> initiate the conditional reconfiguration execution, as specified in 5.3.5.13.5;

-NOTE 1: Up to 2 MeasId can be configured for each condReconfigId.
+NOTE 1: Up to 2 MeasId can be configured for condExecutionCond or condExecutionCondPSCell or condExecutionCondSCG for each condReconfigId.
 The conditional reconfiguration event of the 2 MeasId may have the same or different event conditions, triggering quantity, time to trigger, and triggering threshold.

 NOTE 2: Void.